Best in Asia, TPIsoftware Honored With Gold Award for CX Vendor Excellence in Singapore

 TAIPEI, Dec.
-1, 2021 /PRNewswire/ -- Recognized as the disruptor in innovating and driving customer success, TPIsoftware has been announced as the winner of the "CX Vendor Excellence Gold Award" for the CX Asia Excellence Awards 2021.
-TPIsoftware was not only chosen for the top excellence in being clients' trusted partner in customer experience delivery, but also the only Taiwanese corporation winner across the twelve award categories this year.
-Judged by a panel of independent CX experts of different fields and industry leaders from Nokia, Telstra, CIMB, Prudential, AE and more, TPIsoftware has surpassed stringent standards of technology innovation and outshined the competition.
-TPIsoftware was credited for its "very strong contribution with a full suite of solutions", according to the judge in the awards ceremony.
-The 2021 CX Asia Excellence Awards announcement ceremony took place virtually on November 23th and the winners were announced live.
+2, 2021 /PRNewswire/ -- Recognized as the disruptor in innovating and driving customer success, TPIsoftware has been announced as the winner of the "CX Vendor Excellence Gold Award" for the CX Asia Excellence Awards 2021.
+TPIsoftware was not only chosen for the top excellence but also the only Taiwanese corporation winner across the twelve award categories this year.
+Judged by a panel of independent CX experts of d industry leaders from Nokia, Prudential and more, TPIsoftware has surpassed stringent standards of technology innovation.
+TPIsoftware was credited for its "very strong contribution with a full suite of solutions", according to the judge in the ceremony.
+The 2021 CX Asia Excellence Awards announcement ceremony took place virtually on November 23th.

-Organized by IQPC, the CX Asia Excellence Awards is an iconic and world-renowned annual awards event in Singapore which aims to honor the achievements of customer experience (CX) in the Asia-Pacific region and attracts well-known companies in diverse industries every year.
+Organized by IQPC, the CX Asia Excellence Awards is a world-renowned annual awards event in Singapore aiming to honor the achievements of customer experience (CX) in the Asia-Pacific region and attracts many well-known companies every year.
 The CX Vendor Excellence award celebrates vendors with significant contributions in helping their clients succeed in customer experience goals.

 About TPIsoftware